Texas State University offers the following internal funding opportunities:Research Enhancement Program

 - Texas State's Multi-disciplinary Internal Research Grant (MIRG) is an internally funded grant competition that supports multi-dicsiplinary research projects that are federal-ready or near federal-ready with the goal of enabling a greater success rate for research teams who seek federal awards.
 Thus, MIRG funds will help researchers to obtain the critical preliminary data and experience, and lay the necessary groundwork to obtain federal sponsorship.
 All full-time Texas State faculty members are eligible to apply.
 Awards can range from $15,000 to $30,000 for a 12-Month period of support.

-Please visit the MIRG webpage for more information.
+Please visit MIRG Awardees Announcement for more information.

 Academic Computing Committee Grant Program